vilkova/sptest/README.md

 There are 4 different scripts for building and calculating various things.
 ####sptest_multicharts.py
 Is displays total cumulative chart for each row from spreadmatrix.xlsx.
-To run the script use following command:
+To run the script use following commands:

     python sptest_multicharts.py spreadmatrix.xlsx
     python sptest_multicharts.py spreadmatrix.xlsx 2000 2005
 ####sptest_eachRow.py
 Is used for calculating coeficients which are multipliers of deals in the main script.
 You can run this script first and than add one of the 3 coeficients to spreadmatrix.xlsx.
-To run the script use:
+To run the script use following commands:

     python sptest_multicharts.py spreadmatrix.xlsx 100
     python sptest_multicharts.py spreadmatrix.xlsx 1999 2013 100